-A Note on Health: The class experience and assignments are designed to both facilitate your learning and enhance the positive elements of your experience this quarter.
-Research from spiritual traditions, human flourishing, positive psychology, and education shows that several acts (e.g., recognizing one's strengths, savoring your opportunities, expressing gratitude, and embracing moral values) contribute to human thriving.
-Many of these elements are worked into the approach and nature of the assignments in the course so that you not only learn, but hopefully also have an empowering experience doing so.
+A Note on Health: The assignments are designed to both facilitate your learning and enhance the positive elements of your experience this quarter.
+Research from human flourishing, positive psychology, and education shows that several acts (e.g., recognizing one's strengths, savoring your opportunities, expressing gratitude, and embracing moral values) contribute to human thriving.
+Many of these elements are worked into the nature of the assignments in the course so that you not only learn, but hopefully also have an empowering experience doing so.